yanglilab/BALSeg/README.md

-# BAGLN
+# BALSeg
-Boundary-Aware Guided Light Network for Precise 3D Lung Nodule Segmentation
+Boundary-Aware Lightweight Network for 3D Lung Nodule Segmentation

-the code is coming soon~
+The code is coming soon~